I/O Device Driver

 return 0xFF;

-Given sdspi_exec_cmd, the sdspi_read function below reads a block from the SD card to memory address dst, and the offset argument decides which block should be read.
+Given sdspi_exec_cmd, the sdspi_read function below reads a block from the SD card to the memory address dst, and the offset argument decides which block should be read.
 For example, if offset is 0, sdspi_read will read the very first block on the SD card.

 static void sdspi_read(uint offset, char* dst) {